Tetrahedron: Other approaches

 Any plane containing a bimedian (connector of opposite edges' midpoints) of a tetrahedron bisects the volume of the tetrahedron.

-Non-Euclidean volume

 For tetrahedra in hyperbolic space or in three-dimensional elliptic geometry, the dihedral angles of the tetrahedron determine its shape and hence its volume.
-In these cases, the volume is given by the Murakami–Yano formula.
+In these cases, the volume is given by the Murakami–Yano formula, after Jun Murakami and Masakazu Yano.
 However, in Euclidean space, scaling a tetrahedron changes its volume but not its dihedral angles, so no such formula can exist.